stanislavkozlovski/python_wow/python_wow_TO_DO_list.md

 - [x] Convert the damage into it's own separate class.
 - [x] Add magic damage
 - [x] Add Quests that require items
+- [x] Refactor function parameter names in the command_handler and information_printer modules

 # Low Priority TODOs
 - Add more monsters and subzones
 - Add list with last twenty prints, clear the console and rewrite again whenever a command has been added